-For Key Stages 2 and 3, teachers are required to assess learners' progress against the existing national curriculum levels.
+For Key Stages 2 and 3, teachers are required to assess learners' progress against the national curriculum levels within the programmes of study.

-However, schools are guided to ensure their expectations for learners are more in keeping with the increased expectations within the LNF and the revised programmes of study to better prepare learners for GCSEs and the world of work.
+Schools are guided to ensure their expectations for learners are in keeping with the expectations within the LNF and the programmes of study to better prepare learners for GCSEs and the world of work.